-Assessment: Are students able to reflect on performance and look for improvements?
+Assessment: Are students able to reflect on the performance and look for improvements?
 Are students able to make revisions that add clarity?
 Are student movements expressive?
 Are student movements simple?
 When performed in sequence, do the individual group dance sequences accurately depict the entire life cycle of the frog?

 Assessment: Do students remember the process leading up to performances?
 Are students able to explain their dance and the components behind it?

 Perform and Share with Others

-Create dance patterns and sequences for stories, mathematical equations, scientific concepts (gravity, force, vibration, magnetism, weather, changing states of matter, etc.), and historical events.
+Create dance patterns and sequences for mathematical equations or scientific concepts (gravity, force, vibration, magnetism, weather, changing states of matter, etc.).

 - Telling a Story through Dance